 The first person we have talked with is Szymon.
-Szymon works in Amsterdam Standard for almost five years, and more than half of this time, he is working on the Onrecruit project.
-Szymon was hired as a Full-stack developer (with an accent on PHP).
-When he got the opportunity to join the Onrecruit project as a back-end developer with the main emphasis on Python, he got this opportunity without thinking twice.
+Szymon works in Amsterdam Standard for almost 5 years and more than half of this time he is working on the Onrecruit project as Python developer.
+Szymon was hired as a Full-stack developer (with an accent on PHP) and when he got the opportunity to join the Onrecruit project as a back-end developer with the main emphasis on Python programming language, he got this opportunity without thinking twice.
 The main reason for the move was his strong ambition for self-development.

 The work on this project is going according to Agile principles.
 The team maintains and monitors the project and adds new features.
-They perform real-time tasks like aggregating candidates’ data, showing candidates insights based on personalized company requirements, and so on.
+They perform real-time tasks like aggregating candidates’ data (data science), showing candidates insights based on personalized company requirements, and so on.

 The main technologies used for this project include: